-Notify Principal.
-Move students away from immediate vicinity of the crash.
-EVACUATE students from the building using primary and/or alternate fire routes to a safe assembly area away from the crash scene.
+[Notify Principal.
+[Move students away from immediate vicinity of the crash.
+I EVACUATE students from the building using primary and/or alternate fire routes to a safe assembly area away from the crash scene.
 Take class roster/nametags and emergency backpack.
-Check school site to assure that all students have evacuated.
-Take attendance at the assembly area.
-Report missing students to the Principal /designee and emergency response personnel.
-Maintain control of the students a safe distance from the crash site.
-Care for the injured, if any.
-Escort students back to the to the school site when emergency response officials have determined it is safe to return to the building.
-L/SITE ADMINISTRATOR ACTIONS: Notify police and fire department (call 911).
-Determine immediate response procedures, which may include EVACUATION , or OFF-SITE EVACUATION that may include the use of busses or alternate transportation.
-Notify District Superintendent, who will contact the Office of Emergency Services.
-Services.
-Arrange for first aid treatment and removal of injured occupants from Services.
-Arrange for first aid treatment and removal of injured occupants from building.
-Secure area to prevent unauthorized access until the Fire Department arrives.
+[Check school site to assure that all students have evacuated.
+[Take attendance at the assembly area. Ţ Report missing students to the Principal /designee and emergency response personnel. ] Maintain control of the students a safe distance from the crash site.
+[Care for the injured, if any.
+I Escort students back to the to the school site when emergency response officials have determined it is safe to return to the building.
+PRINCIP AL /SITE ADMINISTRATOR ACTIONS: ] Notify police and fire department (call 911). ] Determine immediate response procedures, which may include EVACUATION , or OFF-SITE EVACUATION that may include the use of busses or alternate transportation.
+[Notify District Superintendent, who will contact the Office of Emergency Services.
+[Arrange for first aid treatment and removal of injured occupants from building.
+[Secure area to prevent unauthorized access until the Fire Department arrives.
+Ensure that students and staff remain at a safe distance from the crash.
+[Account for all building occupants and determine extent of injuries.
+[Do not re-enter building until the authorities provide clearance to do so.